panter/blog.panter.ch/README.markdown

 bundle install
 ```

 ## Create a new article
-Create new articles in git branches called `articles/xx-yy-zz`.
-You can then
+Create new articles in git branches `git checkout -b articles/dd-mm-yyyy` called `articles/xx-yy-zz`.
-start a review process by submitting a PR on github if needed.
+You can then start a review process by submitting a PR on github if needed.

 The following will create a boilerplace article with a properly named file
 and some meta-data in `sources`: